alphagov/govuk-developer-docs/source/manual/encrypted-hiera-data.html.md

     [Vagrant](https://github.com/alphagov/govuk-puppet/blob/master/gpg_recipients/vagrant_hiera_gpg.rcp).
     There are no staging recipient files since these are the same as the production recipient files.
-2. Recrypt the hieradata by running `re-encrypt-all.sh <message>` where `<message>` is something like "Removing key for Jane Smith".
-3. Commit your changes and raise a pull request for review.
+2. Commit your changes and raise a pull request for review.
-4. Take care when rebasing changes to master that have been merged since you started your PR.
-The encrypted hieradata files are effectively binary data that git's text diff may not correctly merge.
-You will likely have to reset your recrypted versions and start again from the versions on master.

 > **WARNING**
 >